ketut-garjita/E-Commerce-Engagement-ML/README.md

 ## Tasks Flow

-Model deployment of TensorFlow Serving eith Kubernetes and AWS EKS.
+Model deployment of TensorFlow Serving on Kubernetes and AWS EKS.

 ```mermaid
 graph TD